Global Footprint: We are responsible global citizens with a sustainable international footprint

 Headline: There are ongoing improvements in the amount of commercial fish stocks fished at sustainable levels, although the rate of improvement has slowed.

-Source: Sustainability of fish stocks indicator from National Performance Framework website..
-Data for this chart can be downloaded from the Data Source page.
+Source: Sustainability of fish stocks indicator from National Performance Framework website

 This National Statistics indicator reports the percentage of Scottish fish stocks each year which are fished sustainably i.e. fished at or below the level at which the fish are able to replenish themselves, without stocks being depleted.
 Find out more about the sustainability of fish stocks indicator.